joduplessis/noom-tools/README.md

 const { messageListener } = useSubscription()

 messageListener('user-007', (message) => {
-    // Do something here wth the message
+    // Do something here with the message
 })
 ```